yoniwt/lorawan-private/README.md

 This is an [ns-3](https://www.nsnam.org "ns-3 Website") module that can be used to perform simulations of a [LoRaWAN](http://www.lora-alliance.org/technology "LoRa Alliance") network.
+The orginal module which is intended for Class A has now been extended for LoRaWAN Class B.

-Please read the README-EXTENSION.md for the extension that is added on the orginal module to include LoRaWAN Class B multicast.
+Please read the `README-EXTENSION.md` for the extension that is added on the orginal module to include LoRaWAN Class B multicast.

 ## Getting started ##